11 Accessing Data

 ```

-The R Markdown document resembles those discussed in previous chapters except for the way we’re importing the data.
-Because we’re bringing it in directly from Google Sheets, there’s no risk of, say, accidentally reading in the wrong CSV.
+This R Markdown document resembles those discussed in previous chapters, except for the way you import the data.
+Because you’re bringing it in directly from Google Sheets, there’s no risk of, say, accidentally reading in the wrong CSV.
 Automating this step reduces the risk of error.

 The next code chunk cleans the survey_data_raw object, saving the result as survey_data_clean: